trueos/trueos-docs/trueos-handbook/using.rst

    System Tray Wireless Information

-If you right-click the wireless icon, a list of detected wireless networks will appear.
+If you right-click the wireless icon, a list of detected wireless networks displays.
 Click the name of a network to associate with it.
 The right-click menu also provides options to configure the wireless device, start the Network Manager, restart the network (useful to renew your DHCP address), route the network connection through Tor (to browse